 This great river, this Mississippi River, drains 32 states and two Canadian provinces.

 One author “owns” the river, and that’s Mark Twain.
 He was raised in the Mississippi River town of Hannibal, Missouri.
 In his 20s, he learned to pilot a steamboat.
 His longish short story, Old Times on the Mississippi, was published in 1876, and his collection of articles and essays, Life on the Mississippi, was published in 1883.
+Today, you can visit the castle-like, brownstone, Tudorish Mark Twain House in Hartford, Connecticut, which also offers a museum experience.

-But it was The Adventures of Huckleberry Finn (1884) that established Twain’s clear literary title to the river.
+It was The Adventures of Huckleberry Finn (1884) that established Twain’s clear literary title to the river.
 He had begun writing the novel several years before but had run into a major writer’s block that he couldn’t get around.
 Why would a runaway slave (Jim) head south into the heart of slave-owning territory?
 Twain couldn’t answer that one.
 Eventually, he solved it in typical Twain fashion: He ignored the problem and finished the story anyway.

 Some 30 years ago, a St. Louis writer named Eddy Harris decided to canoe the river from its source (Lake Itasca in Minnesota) to New Orleans.
 He started in late October of 1985 and finished not long after Thanksgiving.
 He recorded his journey in Mississippi Solo: A Memoir, which veteran travel writer Paul Theroux called “an original contribution to the literature of travel.”